-Complexity and uncertainty in the college application process disadvantage students from racially minoritized and socioeconomically underprivileged backgrounds.
+Administrative burdens in the college application process disadvantage students from racially minoritized and socioeconomically underprivileged backgrounds.
 This can lead many students to abandon postsecondary plans altogether or apply to institutions of lower academic quality or with fewer resources, reducing their likelihood of subsequent completion and future economic prosperity (Hoekstra 2009; Dillon and Smith 2017; Andrews, Imberman, and Lovenheim 2020).
-Rather than leaving students to rely on uneven levels of social and cultural capital to navigate a "gauntlet" of various deadlines and administrative hurdles when applying to college (Klasik 2012), an emerging strategy is to functionally eliminate the need to apply to college and instead proactively admit easily qualified high school students using existing data on their
+Rather than leaving students to rely on uneven levels of social and cultural capital to navigate a "gauntlet" of various deadlines and administrative hurdles when applying to college (Klasik 2012), an emerging strategy is to functionally eliminate the need to apply to college and instead proactively admit qualified high school students using existing data, which contains their GPA and/or standardized test scores.
+These "direct admissions" systems combine multiple interventions to reduce administrative burdens by providing proactive and early information, a guarantee of admissions, simplification of the college application itself, and automatic fee waivers.